 How popular is the baby name Pepper in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Pepper and check out all the blog posts that mention the name Pepper.
+Plus, check out all the blog posts that mention the name Pepper.

 Nature is waking up again!
 Let’s celebrate by checking out which

 nature names are the most popular for baby girls right now.
 Ironically the top 50 list below includes all the seasons except for “Spring,” but it does feature lots of springtime things: flowers, birds, trees…

 For this list I stuck to names that are also correctly spelled English words.
 This means that I skipped names that are non-English words (like Stella and Luna) and alternative spellings of words (like Brooke and Briar).
 I should also mention that several of the above (including Rowan, Robin, and Clementine) do have more than one etymology to choose from.

 Here are links to the popularity graphs:

 P.S.
 Nature names that didn’t quite make the top 50 included

 Which baby names are the most disproportionately popular in each U.S. state?